Integrated Marketing Meets Experiential: How Modern Brands Build Campaigns That Actually Convert

 Before an event begins, audiences are already aware of it through teaser campaigns, influencer seeding, and targeted outreach.
 During the event, the focus extends beyond the in-person experience to how it is captured and shared.
 Afterward, the content continues to circulate, often reaching far beyond the original audience.

-Data from Statista shows that over 60% of marketers consider integrated, multi-channel campaigns more effective than single-channel efforts, reinforcing what we see in practice every day.
+Data from Statista shows that marketers consider integrated, multi-channel campaigns more effective than single-channel efforts, reinforcing what we see in practice every day.

 Where Integrated Marketing Drives Real ROI